 Travel insurance is always a good idea when you travel, but especially in Canada.
-If you are not a Canadian citizen but you hurt yourself or become ill when traveling in Canada, it will cost you a lot of money.
+If you are not a Canadian citizen but you hurt yourself or become ill when travelling in Canada, it will cost you a lot of money.

 This is the problem with calling our health care “free”.
 It isn’t free.
 Citizens pay it on their income tax and through sales tax.
-We have invested into the system and in turn, we get treatment.
+We have invested in the system and in turn, we get treatment.
 Non-citizens do not have that luxury, hence the need for travel insurance.